deluxateer/delux-toolkit-express/README.md

 Moves a copy of `favicon.ico` into the destination directory.

+## How To Customize:

+1. Modify package.json; adjust the name, description, author, and other key/value pairs you desire.
+2. Replace/remove favicon.ico
+3. Adjust task configurations in `gulpfile.babel.js` file to your liking.
+4. Inspect `.browserlistrc` for the browsers & versions you want to support.
+[Information on Queries](https://github.com/browserslist/browserslist#queries)
+5. `assets` directory
+    1. Replace/remove fonts directory
+    2. Replace/remove img directory
+6. `js` directory
+    1. Turn off the modules you won't need for your project in `index.js`
+    2. You can always add to the `js` directory as needed.
+7. Delete the `themes` directory in the `styles` and `views` directory.
+95% of the time you won't need it.
+8. Strip off the partials in the `styles` directory that are irrelevant to your project and references to them, though keeping the components are recommended.
+    1. Most configurations will be found in the `abstract` and `base` directories.
+    2. Custom page style files will be in the `pages` directory, which has placeholder files that you should modify/delete now.
+9. `views` directory
+    1. `data.pug` will hold all of the global data that you will use for your markup (HTML) pages.
+It is intended for this setup to loop through the data you need and output HTML, in order to keep your markup code DRY and decoupled from hard-coded data.
+    2. `variables.pug` contains all of the global variables to be used between pug files.
+It contains options for global `<head>` tag attributes, with the optional ones already commented out.
+Navbar items and social-media hrefs are good ideas to put here.
+    3. Pug files at the base of the `views` directory are your "main" files that will compile into equivalant html files.
+They should extend from some `base-page`.
+List your page-specific head attributes, CDN links, and local data here.
+It's up to what you want to put here.
+10. Delete/modify README

 ## Architecture

 The file structure heavily based on Hugo Giraudel's [7-1 Architecture Pattern](https://sass-guidelin.es/#the-7-1-pattern).
 A more detailed explanation about the structure can be found there.